Suzanne Dellal Centre for Dance and Theatre: Expansion (2017–18): the Zehava and Jack Dellal Studio

 In 2017–18, the Centre underwent reconstruction, which included the addition of the new Zehava and Jack Dellal Studio, named in honour of the Centre's initial donors, Zehava (née Helmer) and Jack Dellal.
-The new flexible performance-studio space was be built on the roof of the central building, above the Yerushalmi Hall.
+The new flexible performance-studio space was built on the roof of the central building, above the Yerushalmi Hall.
 The added third floor contains a 400 square metre performance studio, with 100 seats and a glass wall opening to a large rooftop balcony.
 On the second floor there is an enclosed patio and a re-designed Yerushalmy Theatre.

 The Israel Prize

 In 2010 the Suzanne Dellal Centre was awarded the Israel Prize, the country's best known cultural honour.

 "In its 20 years of activity in Neve Tzedek, the Suzanne Dellal Centre has succeeded in uplifting the art of dance in Israel.
 The great many diverse artistic endeavours of the Centre have spawned a new generation of artists, creators, and performers in the field of artistic dance.
-Creative excellence on the Centre’s stages has broadened, and continues to broaden, the circle of dance-lovers.
-The Centre opened the gates of the world’s dance stages to the Israeli dance scene and allowed Israeli dance to make its mark on the world.
+Creative excellence on the Centre's stages has broadened, and continues to broaden, the circle of dance-lovers.
+The Centre opened the gates of the world's dance stages to the Israeli dance scene and allowed Israeli dance to make its mark on the world.
 Since its establishment, the Suzanne Dellal Centre has become the home and anchor of all artistic endeavours in the field of contemporary dance in Israel."